 The Municipality of Ponce reported landslides that affected the infrastructure of the PR-505 km.
 9.4, which suffered damage due to flooding.
-The neighborhoods identified by the municipality as the most affected were: Barrio Anón, Real, and Guaraguao.
-Figure 27 illustrates a cluster of landslides concentrated in the northern, rural part of the Municipality.
+The neighborhoods that were identified by the municipality as the most affected were: Barrio Anón, Real and Guaraguao.
+Figure 26 illustrates a cluster of landslides concentrated in the northern, rural part of the Municipality.

-Figure 27: Landslides in the Municipality of Ponce after Hurricane María.
+Figure 26: Landslides in the Municipality of Ponce after Hurricane María.
 MRP Plan, Municipality of Ponce.

 Bridges and roads were also reported as damaged or destroyed in the municipalities of Utuado and Arecibo.
-Figure 28 illustrates an impacted road that connects the Jurutungo sector along the Río Grande of Arecibo, which caused citizens to take alternate routes to get to their homes.
-The most affected neighborhoods in this municipality were: Pueblo, Río Arriba, Islote, and Domingo Ruíz, which suffered from flooding and landslides, highlighting the urgent need for comprehensive recovery efforts and resilient infrastructure.
+Figure 27 illustrates an impacted road that connects the Jurutungo sector along the Río Grande de Arecibo, which caused citizens to take alternate routes to get to their homes.
+The most affected neighborhoods in this municipality were: Pueblo, Río Arriba, Islote and Domingo Ruiz which suffered from flooding and landslides, highlighting the urgent need for comprehensive recovery efforts and resilient infrastructure.

-Figure 28: Road Damage near Jurutungo sector and the Río Grande River in the Municipality of Arecibo.
+Figure 27: Road Damage near Jurutungo sector and the Río Grande river in the Municipality of Arecibo.
 MRP Plan Municipality of Arecibo.

-Figure 29: Municipal/state Infrastructure damaged by Hurricane Fiona reported to FEMA Public Assistance in the Municipality of Cataño.
+Figure 28: Infrastructure damaged by Hurricane Fiona in the Municipality of Cataño.
 MRP Plan Municipality of Cataño.

-Figure 30 below illustrates the susceptibility of landslides and the location of documented damages in the Municipalities of Utuado, Cabo Rojo, and Ponce.
-Most reported damages caused by Hurricane Fiona are located near water bodies and areas with moderate landslide susceptibility.
+Figure 29 below illustrates the susceptibility of landslide and the location of documented damages in the Municipalities of Utuado, Cabo Rojo and Ponce.
+Most of the reported damages caused by Hurricane Fiona are located near water bodies and in areas with moderate susceptibility to landslides.

-Figure 30: Infrastructure MID Damage.
+Figure 29: Infrastructure MID Damage.

-Figure 31: Infrastructure damage in the Municipality of Utuado.
+Figure 30: Infrastructure damage in the Municipality of Utuado.
 El Nuevo Día, September 22,2022.

-Municipalities like Toa Alta still suffer from the consequences of Hurricane Fiona floods, with main roads like PR-861 remaining closed due to landslides since the disaster occurred in 2022.
+Municipalities like Toa Alta still suffer from the consequences of the floods and Hurricane Fiona, with main roads like PR-861 remaining closed due to landslides since the disaster occurred in 2022.
 The residents of Toa Baja are struggling with compromised accessibility and precarious roads, demanding immediate attention and strategic interventions.

 The Municipality of Caguas reported multiple landslides in its southern regions during the emergency.
-Barrio Borinquen, Barrio San Salvador, and Barrio Turabo Arriba experienced landslides while bridges succumbed to flooding.
+Barrio Borinquen, Barrio San Salvador, and Barrio Turabo Arriba experienced landslides, while bridges succumbed to flooding.
 During the MRP community engagement process, several interviews revealed the need for improvements in municipal infrastructure, including bridges.
-Details of the data collection process highlight construction aging as a possible risk factor that may have contributed to landslides and floodings in areas such as: Barrio Cañabón, La Unión sector, Barrio Caña, La Liga sector, San Antonio Sector, Río Abajo Sector, among others.
-Figure 32 provides a visual representation of these vulnerable areas within the municipality.
+Details of the data collection process highlight construction aging as a possible risk factor that may have contributed to landslides and floodings in areas such as: Barrio Cañabón, La Unión sector, Barrio Caña, La Liga sector, San Antonio Sector, Río Abajo Sector among others.
+Figure 31 provides a visual representation of these vulnerable areas within the municipality.

-Figure 32: Landslide areas and susceptibility in the Municipality of Caguas.
+Figure 31: Landslide areas and susceptibility in the Municipality of Caguas.
 MRP Plan Municipality of Caguas.